operator-framework/operator-registry/alpha/template/semver/README.md

 name: stable-v1.0
 package: testoperator
 schema: olm.channel
 ```
-Here, a channel is generated for each template channel which differs by minor version, and each channel has a `replaces` edge from the predecessor channel to the next-lesser minor bundle version.
+Here, a channel is generated for each template channel which differs by minor version, each channel has a `replaces` edge from the highest version entry in the predecessor channel, and the highest version entry in each channel also has a skips list composed of all lower version entries within the same minor (Y).
 Please note that at no time do we transgress across major-version boundaries with the channels, to be consistent with [the semver convention](https://semver.org/) for major versions, where the purpose is to make incompatible API changes.

 ### DEMOS